Westfield OUI Lawyer

 The Advantages of Proven OUI Representation

 We take pride in purposefully limiting the number of cases that we take on.
-By doing so, we are able to provide the level of skilled service that we intend to give our clients.
+By doing so, we are able to provide high quality and skilled representation.
 With our firm, your case is not just one of many that we push through the line to completion.

 Flaws in Field Sobriety Tests

 The crucial points of any OUI case are the results of any field sobriety tests that were conducted and chemical tests (breath and blood) that were taken.
 What happens, though, if the tests themselves are flawed?